Home page

 (Fig.E) Today's quantum computers are too error-prone to give right answers. so No true quantum supremacy.

-The recent Google's 67 qubits and Quantinuum's 56 qubits outputting random meaningless numbers contained impractically many errors of 99.9% and 65% high error rates.
+The recent Google's 105-qubit willow and Quantinuum's 56 qubits outputting random meaningless numbers as (fake) quantum supremacy contained impractically many errors of 99.9% and 65% high error rates.

-↑ Today's error-prone quantum computers unable to give right answers are far from quantum supremacy or advantage over errorless classical computers.
+↑ Today's error-prone quantum computers unable to give right answers can only output random useless numbers as fake quantum supremacy, which is far from quantum supremacy or advantage over errorless classical computers.

 This 6~11th paragraphs say